Tridendriform structures: Introduction

-After those results about the tensor products of tridendriform algebras and augmented tridendriform algebras, we will study the combinatorics of these algebras.
-For this we will use \cite{Trial} where the free tridendriform algebra on one generator is described.
-It is described with reduced trees, i.e trees where each node has a least $2$ sons, and the products are inductively defined.
+After those reminders about the tensor products of tridendriform algebras and augmented tridendriform algebras, we will study the combinatorics of these algebras.
+For this we will use~\cite{Trial} where the free tridendriform algebra with one generator is described with reduced trees, i.e., trees where each node has at least $2$ sons (also known as Schr\"oder trees).
 This algebra is denoted by $\mathcal{A}$.
-For example:
+In this paper, we will get a new non-inductive formula for the tridendriform operations.
+Here are some examples of computations:

-We will see in section 4 that these products are quasi-shuffles of the branches of the right comb representation of the right term with the branches of the left comb representation of the left term.
-More precisely, looking at $t$ as a right comb and $s$ as a left comb means we consider them as:
+We will see in Section~\ref{sec4} that these products are quasi-shuffles of the branches of the right comb representation of the left term with the branches of the left comb representation of the right term.
+Looking at $t$ as a right comb and $s$ as a left comb means we consider them as

-Then: \begin{customdefi}{\ref{def:quasiaction}} Let $t$ and $s$ be two trees which respective right comb and left comb representations are given above.
-We choose the same definition for the integers $k$ and $l$.
-Let $\sigma$ be a $(k,l)$-quasi-shuffle which have for image $\IEM{1}{n}$.
-We denote $\sigma(t,s)$ the tree obtained the following way: \begin{enumerate} \item We first consider the following tree, in other words it is the ladder with $n$ nodes:
+\begin{customdefi}{\ref{def:quasiaction}} Let $t$ and $s$ be two trees which respective right comb and left comb representations are given above.
+Let $k$, $l$ be the numbers of forests in the comb representation of~$t$ and~$s$.
+Let $\sigma$ be a $(k,l)$-quasi-shuffle which has for image $\IEM{1}{n}$.
+We denote $\sigma(t,s)$ the tree obtained the following way: \begin{enumerate}\itemsep=0pt \item We first consider the ladder with $n$ nodes